Amy VanScoy

 How do instructors' beliefs about student privacy affect their instructional practices?

 I am working with Kyle M. L. Jones to study instructors' thoughts and beliefs about student privacy and how they affect their instructional practices.
 Our IMLS-funded project, Student Privacy in the Datafied Classroom, is ongoing.
-Our short paper "Do they even care?
-Measuring the value of student privacy in the context of learning analytics " is currently under review.
 Read more about our project here:

 • The Datafied Classroom: A Student Privacy Research Project